 Now, I try to give readers the sorts of thrills I get when I read well-crafted books.

 I write to express myself; it’s as simple as that.
 My short fiction is meant for those of us who sometimes want a quick read to fill idle hours, while my longer tales may be enjoyed by avid readers during quiet times alone.

 My inspiration can come from anything: music, movies or television, world events, history, experiences of friends or family, or just imaginings that pop out of nowhere.

 The story may start with the title, the back-cover blurb, or the first line.
 From there, it goes where it wills, often surprising me with the directions it takes.
 That is not to say it has no structure; on the contrary, the general flow is ever in my mind and the ending, while not always clear, is a beacon that draws me onward.

 Editing, any writer will tell you, can be a frustrating process of seeking out overused or redundant words, misspellings, inconsistencies in the plot line, sentences that do not flow well, and even whole paragraphs or longer sections that simply do not advance the story.
 I admit I find the last the hardest to deal with, for the passage may appeal to me in some way.
 Nonetheless, I am honing my craft by forcing myself to cut out such unnecessary segments whenever I find them.

 Currently, I am writing e-books published through various online booksellers and library sites.
 My Quick-Read series includes romances, supernatural romances, and adventure stories.
 My Twin Tales are paired novellas and novels in the Romance genre, while I have experimented with Fantasy in “The Chalice of Forever.”

 I will be adding other series and individual books over time.

 Something new: Print books, available through Amazon and other retailers, starting with “The Chalice of Forever.”
-And anthologies of my short stories, as well as new series are soon to come.
+And collections of my short stories, as well as new tales, are soon to come.